Home page

 The 18-hole championship course at Lahinch has the "Klondyke" and the "Dell" holes, numbered among the most famous in golf.

-There are numerous pitch & putt courses in the area, including a spectacular course right here in Doolin:
+There are numerous pitch & putt courses in the area.

 Walking